 - Finally, we need to replace our syringe drivers (which automatically deliver medicines in the right doses) – but these are £1,400 apiece, and we need three of these too.

 In total we need to find £16,165.40.

-One of our patients Ann, who is staying with us at the moment, is exactly the kind of patient who would directly benefit from the patient monitor I described.
-Her lovely husband, Roy, has very kindly written about his experience of Ann’s care.
+Roy McVeigh, Ann's Husband, has very kindly written about his family's experience of Hospice Care and the need for new specialist medical equipment.
 I urge you to read it, it explains better than I can how important it is we have this equipment.